shirishpandagare/shirishpandagare.github.io/_posts/2018-01-28-LDA_topic_modeling.md

 ## Introduction

-In topic modeling, we followed a structured workflow to build an insightful topic model based on the Latent Dirichlet Allocation (LDA) algorithm.
-In this post, we will build the topic model using gensim’s native LdaModel and explore multiple strategies to effectively visualize the results using matplotlib plots.
+In topic modeling, I followed a structured workflow to build an insightful topic model based on the Latent Dirichlet Allocation (LDA) algorithm.
+In this post, I will build the topic model using gensim’s native LdaModel and explore multiple strategies to effectively visualize the results using matplotlib plots.
 I will be using Amazon digital music review dataset for demonstration.
 Let’s begin by importing the packages.
 The following are the packages imported for this project.

 ```python